DokimiCU/Exile/README.md

 -Calling get_connected_players() at mod load time is deprecated

 Misc:
--might be missing credit for some textures etc
+-various bits of code could be tidied up (e.g. duplicated code pulled into functions) -might be missing credit for some textures etc
 -a lot of cluttering nodes could be removed from creative inventory -performance testing etc etc... (can get slow, all the dynamic nature stuff might be a bit much)